peak/s5cmd/README.md

 ##### Strategy
 ###### Default
-By default `s5cmd` compares files' both size and modification times, treating source files as 'source-of-truth'.
+By default `s5cmd` compares files' both size **and** modification times, treating source files as **source of truth**.
 Any difference in size or modification time would cause `s5cmd` to copy source object to destination.

 mod time    |  size        |  should sync
 ------------|--------------|-------------